krsticzoran/basketball-coach/README.md

 ## Usage

 Feel free to explore the website and navigate through its pages to learn more about Siniša Savović and the individual training services offered.
 If you're interested in booking a session or have any questions, visit the Contact page to get in touch.

-## Contributing

-Contributions to this project are welcome!
-If you have ideas for new features, improvements, or bug fixes, please submit a pull request or open an issue on GitHub.

 ## License